DataDog/integrations-core/amazon_eks/README.md

 ## Setup

 Because Datadog already integrates with Kubernetes and AWS, it is ready-made to monitor EKS.
 If you're running the Agent in a Kubernetes cluster and plan to migrate to EKS, you can continue monitoring your cluster with Datadog.
-[AWS EKS Managed Node Groups][2] is also supported.
+[AWS EKS Managed Node Groups][2] are also supported.

 ### Metric collection